Interstate 66: Virginia

-Because I-66 is the only Interstate Highway traveling west from Washington, D.C., into Northern Virginia, traffic on the road is often extremely heavy.
-For decades, there has been talk of widening I-66 from two to three lanes each way inside the Capital Beltway (I-495) through Arlington County, Virginia, although many Arlington residents are adamantly opposed to this plan.
+Because I-66 is the only interstate highway traveling west from Washington, D.C., into Northern Virginia, traffic on the road is often extremely heavy.
+For decades, there has been talk of widening I-66 from two to three lanes each way inside the Capital Beltway (I-495) through Arlington County, although many Arlington residents are adamantly opposed to this plan.
 In 2004–2005, Virginia studied options for widening the highway inside the Beltway, including the prospect of implementing a one-lane-plus-shoulder extension on westbound I-66 within the Beltway (in an attempt to reduce congestion for people commuting away from D.C.).
 They later settled on three planned "spot improvements" meant to ease traffic congestion on westbound I-66 inside the Capital Beltway.
 The first improvement, a 1.9 mi zone between Fairfax Drive and Sycamore Street, started in summer 2010 and was finished in December 2011.
 For this project, the entrance ramp acceleration lane and the exit ramp deceleration lanes were lengthened to form a continuous lane between both ramps.
 The 12 ft shoulder lane can carry emergency vehicles and can be used in emergency situations.
 The second one widened 1.675 mi between the Washington Boulevard onramp and the ramp to the Dulles Access Road.
 Work on it began in 2013 and finished in 2015.
 The third project, between Lee Highway/Spout Run and Glebe Road, was completed in 2022.

 In Gainesville, Virginia, the Gainesville Interchange Project upgraded the interchange between US 29 and I-66 for those and many other roads due to rapid development and accompanying heavy traffic in the Gainesville and Haymarket area.
 I-66's overpasses were reconstructed to accommodate nine lanes (six general purpose, two HOV, and one collector–distributor eastbound) and lengthened for the expansion of US 29 to six lanes.
 These alterations were completed in June 2010.
 In 2014–2015, US 29 was largely grade-separated in the area, including an interchange at its current intersection with SR 619 (Linton Hall Road).
 The project began in 2004 and finished in 2015.